Student Right to Know & CONSUMER INFORMATION

 • Student Communication

 • All PIMS’ students must have an active email account upon enrollment.
 Email is the official channel of communication between the Institute and students.
-Students are expected to read all communications in a timely fashion.
+Students are expected to read all communication in a timely fashion.
 All academic, financial, and emergency alert information will be sent to the student’s email account.
 We suggest students check their email on a daily basis.
 If a crisis situation were to develop, we will utilize our ability to communicate critical information to students, faculty, and staff through email messaging.
 PIMS’ faculty will also utilize the Institute’s Sonis Student Portal and the Canvas Online Platform.

 • Textbook Information